pufuki/AI-dosth/README.md

-# AI Studio
+# MultiInfer

-AI Studio is a beginner-friendly full-stack project that lets you try 8 AI features from a web app.
+Beginner-friendly full-stack project that lets you try 8 AI features from a web app.

 - **Frontend:** React
 - **Backend:** FastAPI